 Corey Harris ‘Hard Time Killing Floor’ vs Marlon James’ A Brief History of Seven Killings

-so I am contrasting or comparing the well-known song in the trope “killing floor” with the title of Marlon’s book.
+So I am contrasting or comparing the well-known song in the trope “Killing Floor” with the title of Marlon’s book.

 1. Corey won the genius grant in 2007 whereas Marlon won the Booker Prize in 2014 .